mspiller23/MEE-342-Final-Project/Phase-3-Report.md

 - Superglue was used to assemble the components, which may not be reliable under higher torque or long-term motorized operation.
 - PLA was acceptable for a functional demonstration, but it is not ideal for a final gear train operating under higher load.
 - The reduced gear face width made the gears easier to print but reduced strength compared with the original design.
-- The motorized prototype improved the demonstration, but longer motorized testing would require stronger shaft supports and more durable interfaces.
+- Longer motorized testing would require stronger shaft supports and more durable interfaces.

-One positive result was that no reprints were needed.
-This suggests that the print modifications and clearances were effective enough for assembly and testing.
+Overall, the immediate success of the prototype showed that the 3D print modifications, clearances, and assembly approach were effective for demonstrating the core gear reduction function.

 ---